SMERSH: In the West

 SMERSH has been popularized due to the organization's prominence as one of the common antagonists in Ian Fleming's early James Bond novels; however, Fleming's portrayal has been generally criticized as quite inaccurate by historians.
-In later works Fleming abandoned the use of SMERSH as his chosen antagonists, introducing the purely fictional villainous organization SPECTRE.
+In later works, Fleming abandoned the use of SMERSH as his chosen antagonists, introducing the purely fictional villainous organization SPECTRE.

 In all Bond films based on Fleming's works that featured SMERSH, the agency was either changed to SPECTRE or omitted altogether.
 However, SMERSH is mentioned in From Russia With Love.
-Also, an operation 'smiert shpionam' ('death to spies') forms part of the plot of The Living Daylights, but this was organized by a Russian General acting without approval of the Soviet Government.
+Also, an operation 'smiert shpionam' ('death to spies') forms part of the plot of The Living Daylights, but this was organized by a Russian general acting without approval of the Soviet government.

-In 1968 L. Ron Hubbard, the founder of the Church of Scientology, began writing that all of the world's governments had been taken over by SMERSH and that the organization was controlling the world through psychiatry, which the Church opposes.
+In 1968, L. Ron Hubbard, the founder of the Church of Scientology, began writing that all of the world's governments had been taken over by SMERSH and that the organization was controlling the world through psychiatry, which the Church opposes.
 Hubbard proposed to defeat the alleged SMERSH infiltration by smuggling Sea Organization members into Switzerland, taking over the World Federation of Mental Health in Geneva, and then discrediting psychiatry by using the front organization to promote eugenics and mass euthanization to the United Nations.
 Hubbard abandoned the plan after the Swiss Federal Office of Public Health took notice of the Sea Org's plan.

 In Russia

 Intelligence and counter-intelligence work was often a topic of considerable interest in Russia.
-With millions of veterans after the war many of them later became writers and directors.
+With millions of veterans after the war, many of them later became writers and directors.
 The Committee for State Security had a special "KGB Award in the field of literature and art" honoring depictions of an intelligence work.
-In modern Russia there a successor — "FSB Award".
-Spy books were printed in editions numbering in the millions in the Soviet Union with a spy as a one of a sacred figures in mind.
-Even today there are regular re-publications of Soviet novels and documentaries under the "Counterintelligence Library" collection.
-Spy movies also were released every year with 1968 being a special one: in that year The Shield and the Sword, Dead Season and The Secret Agent's Blunder were released, and all three later became classic.
+In modern Russia, there is a successor — the "FSB Award".
+Spy books were printed in editions numbering in the millions in the Soviet Union, with a spy as a one of a sacred figures in mind.
+Even today, there are regular re-publications of Soviet novels and documentaries under the "Counterintelligence Library" collection.
+Spy movies also were released every year, with 1968 being a special one: in that year The Shield and the Sword, Dead Season and The Secret Agent's Blunder were released; all three later became classics.